To find the best way to stay energized before, during, and after a run, Shape's nutrition editor sought out some expert advice

 Eat Something Post-Run—and Quickly

 “After a really hard or long workout, I’d make it my business to have a recovery drink immediately, or stop on my way home for a smoothie,” says Antonucci.
 I used to come home, stretch out, take a shower, and relax…and wait to get hungry before eating something.
 (Weirdly enough, my appetite is a little suppressed right after a tough workout.)
 Once I started getting some nutrition in right away, I felt a lot better the afternoon and day after my long runs.
-(Fueling up is one of the 3 Things You Need to Do Immediately After a Workout.)

 Take In Water and Carbs On Longer Runs